Nikolay Przhevalsky: Biography

 Przhevalsky was born in the Kimborovo family estate (in the Smolensky Uyezd of the Smolensk Governorate of the Russian Empire) which belonged to his grandfather from his mother's side, a Russian nobleman Aleksei Stepanovich Karetnikov, and his wife Ksenia Davydovna Karetnikova who came from local merchants, both natives of the Tula Governorate.
-Nikolay's mother, Elena Alekseevna Karetnikova, married poruchick Mikhail Kuzmitch Przhevalsky whose Cossack ancestors inherited the noble szlachta state from Stephen Báthory, and his grandfather converted from Catholicism to Orthodoxy.
+Nikolay's mother, Elena Alekseevna Karetnikova, married poruchick Mikhail Kuzmitch Przhevalsky whose Zaporozhian Cossack ancestors in the Polish–Lithuanian Commonwealth inherited the noble szlachta state from the Polish king Stephen Báthory, and his grandfather converted from Catholicism to Orthodoxy.
 According to the latest research by Liudmila K. Przhevalskaia, their earliest known ancestor Onisim (Anisim) Pereval (Perevalka, Perevalskii) belonged to the horse-owning middle class of Vitebsk.

 Przhevalsky studied in the military academy in St. Petersburg.
 In 1864, he became a geography teacher at the military school in Warsaw.
 In 1867, he successfully petitioned the Russian Geographical Society to be dispatched to Irkutsk, in central Siberia.
 His intention was to explore the basin of the Ussuri River, a major tributary of the Amur on the Russian–Chinese frontier.
 This was his first important expedition.
 It lasted two years, after which Przhevalsky published a diary of his expedition under the title, Travels in the Ussuri Region, 1867–69.

 His most well-known follower and student was Pyotr Kozlov, who discovered the ruins of the Tangut city Khara-Khoto in the Ejin Banner of Alxa League in western Inner Mongolia near the Juyan Lake Basin.